djaessel/how_to_program/README.md

 Simply start the `startGUI.bat` or `startGUI.sh` file.

-This should start the main terminal program and otherwise give you some information about how to make it run.
+This should start the main GUI program and otherwise will give you some information about how to make it run.

-> The GUI version is still work in progress and does nothing at the moment.
+> The GUI version is still work in progress and does not much at the moment.
-> Which does not mean that it isn't worth a quick look :)
+> Which does not mean that it isn't worth a quick look. :)

 ### Advanced way to start the program

-There are serveral tasks you can practice with.
-To access them properly run the following command inside this folder in terminal:
+Run the following command inside this folder in a terminal:

 ```bash
 python how_to_program_app/startGUI.py`